shyamsundar055/Logical-Programs/README.md

 6. Identify Duplicate characters with occurance count and index positions in String - without dictionary
 7. Given number is Palindrome or Not
 8. Multiply Array Data using given Multiplier
+9. Rotate the Array to the right by k steps
+10. Rotate the Array to the left by k steps

 #
 #### Note: Will keep adding more problems in future.
 Also you can share your required problem statement or any feedback to existing solutions.